Maria Sharapova and the Bryan brothers are elected to the International Tennis Hall of Fame

 All the while, Sharapova earned millions of dollars more in endorsement deals than prize money.

-“There are a couple of sides of me,” Sharapova said in an interview with The Associated Press in 2006, shortly before she won the title at Flushing Meadows.
+“There are a couple of sides of me,” Sharapova said in an interview with the AP in 2006, shortly before she won the title at Flushing Meadows.
 “There’s the Maria that’s a tennis player.
 There’s the Maria that is a normal girl.
 And there’s the Maria who’s a businesswoman.
 And that’s where the ‘Maria Sharapova brand’ comes into play.”

 At the 2016 Australian Open, Sharapova tested positive for the newly banned drug meldonium and initially was handed a two-year suspension.
 After appealing to the Court of Arbitration for Sport, Sharapova was given a reduced penalty when it was determined that she bore “less than significant fault” in the case and could not “be considered to be an intentional doper.”